 >Starkenfeldhütte (loose gravel flooring, one step to the bar area)

-After passing a viewpoint and several mountain lakes, you reach the Starkenfeldhütte and its dairy at 1,936 metres after around 5.5 kilometres.
-A further kilometre takes you to the Astmoos natural monument, a wet moorland area covered with moss.
-As the trail becomes steeper and rougher beyond this point, return along the same route.
+Passing a viewpoint and several small mountain lakes, you reach Starkenfeld Hut with its cheese dairy at 1,936 metres after around 5.5 kilometres.
+After another kilometre, you arrive at the Astmoos Natural Monument, a wet moor covered with dense moss.
+As the trail becomes considerably steeper and rougher beyond this point, the return follows the same route.
+The hike ends back at the Zumis parking lot.